Featured deals

 Used Toyota Yaris Hybrid

-Factors that affect the depreciation of a Toyota Yaris Hybrid:
+Factors that affect the appreciation of a Toyota Yaris Hybrid:

-Depreciation is an important part of calculating the total cost of owning a Toyota Yaris Hybrid.
-In addition to the monthly depreciation of £25, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly cost.
+Appreciation is an important part of calculating the total value of owning a Toyota Yaris Hybrid.
+In addition to the monthly appreciation of £18, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly value.

 Model year | Typical price range* | Average price | Price trend / depreciation | Cars for sale |